 Comparison engines like Money Supermarket and Uswitch will take you through your comparison by requesting a few details which will then generate the cheapest tariffs available to you.

-You should then consider whether you want to contribute to the wellbeing of the environment and the support of renewable generation by signing up to a green energy tariff.
+You should then consider whether you want to contribute to the well-being of the environment and the support of renewable generation by signing up for a green energy tariff.
 These are tariffs that use only sustainable generation methods.
-This will directly remove your usage demand for fossil fuel generation and support the infrastructure development in renewables.
-Sometimes these tariffs are a little bit more expensive, but they are now becoming that popular that this is generally no longer the case.
+This will directly remove your usage demand for fossil fuel generation and support the infrastructure development of renewables.
+Sometimes these tariffs are a little bit more expensive, but they are now becoming so popular that this is generally no longer the case.

 Don’t be scared of independents